masaki-norton/leetcode_problems/README.md

 find where the best partition spot is, such that the resulting left-half array is properly sorted (and median can be extrapolated from there).

+The problem is basically asking to find the first half of combining two sorted arrays.
+The median calculation is just a trivial step beyond that.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\
 Dividing by 2 in binary is simply shifting all digits over by 1, or \